-We live in such a beautiful part of the world but that doesn’t stop me wanting to show Lucas different places and experience various cultures.
+We live in such a beautiful part of the world but that doesn’t stop me from wanting to show Lucas different places and experience various cultures.

 To travel without spending a fortune is an achievement.
 With the skyrocketing prices of everything, it seems that a cheap travel experience can happen once in a blue moon, but not if you are aware of the ways to get cheap travel offers and deals.

 So, to make your dream of travelling without going broke possible, consider the following ideas for cheap travel.
-These tips can serve as helpful guidelines about planning your trip and financing your travel on a budget.
+These tips can serve as helpful guidelines for planning your trip and financing your travel on a budget.

 Find airlines that let you subscribe to their promo alerts, so you will have the opportunity to learn more about low fares.
-As a result, you will spend less to fly and enjoy cheap travel.
-There are also flight offer sites such as Scott’s Flights (this seems better for the US airports), I have added in 2 local airports to me in the UK and 2 in France and neither are supported.
+As a result, you will spend less flying and enjoy cheap travel.
+There are also flight offer sites such as Scott’s Flights (this seems better for the US airports), I have added 2 local airports to me in the UK and 2 in France and neither are supported.
 There is also Expedia which seems better worldwide and if you have a specific destination in mind but not a time scale, you can track destinations on Google flights.

-Not always possible with children in school but if possible looks at various times and days for going places.
+Travel on a budget is not always possible with children in school but if possible looks at various times and days for going places.
 Often flights are cheaper midweek and accommodation cheaper in school terms.

 Do comprehensive research and planning.
-The Internet can be an invaluable source of travel promos and cheap travel packages.
+The Internet can be an invaluable source of travel promotions and cheap travel packages.
 So, if you are always online, chances are that you can get the earliest updates about cheap bookings.

 Don’t bring too much luggage and unnecessary stuff.
 With most airlines charging separately for luggage, try to take as little as possible.
-Make the most of the room you have in your carry on luggage.
+Make the most of the room you have in your carry-on luggage.

 Be aware of your expenses